View Categories

 • First documentation of the population of British India was conducted through the 1881 (decennial) census.
 This census revealed the unevenness in India’s population growth.
 India’s stages of demographic transition:

-• 1st stage: Before 1921
+• 1st Stage: Before 1921

-• 2nd stage: After 1921 – Neither the total population of India nor the rate of population growth at this stage was very high and the various social development indicators were also not quite encouraging.
+• 2nd Stage: After 1921, neither the total population of India nor the rate of population growth at this stage was very high and the various social development indicators were also not quite encouraging.

-• Overall literacy level: less than 16 per cent; (the female literacy level was at about seven per cent)
+• Overall Literacy Level: less than 16 per cent; (the female literacy level was at about seven per cent)

-• Public health facilities: either unavailable to the larger population or, when available, were grossly inadequate.
+• Public Health Facilities: either unavailable to the larger population or, when available, were grossly inadequate.

 • The overall mortality rate was very high and the infant mortality rate was quite alarming – about 218:1000

-• Extensive poverty prevailed in India during the colonial period which contributed to the worsening profile of India’s population of the time.
+• Extensive Poverty: prevailed in India during the colonial period which contributed to the worsening profile of India’s population of the time.

 OCCUPATIONAL STRUCTURE

-• The parts of the then Madras Presidency, Maharashtra and West Bengal witnessed a decline in the dependence of the workforce on the agricultural sector with a commensurate increase in the manufacturing and the services sectors
+• Regional Variations: The parts of the then Madras Presidency, Maharashtra and West Bengal witnessed a decline in the dependence of the workforce on the agricultural sector with a commensurate increase in the manufacturing and the services sectors

 • Orissa, Rajasthan and Punjab experienced an increase in the share of workforce in agriculture during the same time.